jairejustin/flow-diagram-editor/README.md

   * Zoom using the scroll wheel or on-screen controls
 * **Edges**
   * Connect nodes with directed edges
+  * Create new edges using the arrow handles when a node is selected
   * Connected edges automatically update when nodes move
-  * Optional labels for edges
+  * Edges snap to the nearest anchor point

 ### Styling

 * Background color
 * Border color and width
-* Border radius
+* Rounded or square border
 * Text color, font size, and font weight
 * Supports rectangle and diamond shapes